-Here’s What Limerence Causes:
+Here’s What Limerence Causes

 It messes you up inside.
-You feel bliss when you’re with this other person and you miss him or her when you’re not with your lover, but then on the other hand, you feel guilt about it as well.
-When you look at your children or your spouse…
+You feel bliss when you’re with this other person, and you miss them when you’re not with your lover, but then, on the other hand, you feel guilty about it as well when you look at your children or your spouse.

-or maybe you’re still going to church if you’re a church person, and you’re sitting there listening to the pastor speak, and you have these pangs of guilt.
+Or maybe you’re still going to church if you’re a church person, and you’re sitting there listening to the pastor speak, and you have these pangs of guilt.
 It’s ripping you apart.
 So you get into this emotional roller coaster.

 Thinking, “Maybe that’ll be a good thing, maybe that’s what I need to do.”
-And in this emotional roller coaster, because you are so intensely in love, this “limerence thing” with your lover, makes you think about her or him a lot.
+And in this emotional roller coaster, because you are so intensely in love, this “limerence thing” with your lover, makes you think about them a lot.

 You’re struggling with this; maybe you’re comparing.
 You’re comparing your lover to your spouse.
 When you do, your spouse almost always loses.
 This is because your spouse is “keeping you” from being with your lover.

 Consider Your Decisions Wisely